Consumer Medicine Information (CMI)

 Take your Norvir at regular twelve-hour intervals at about the same time each day.

-This will have the best effect on the HIV infection.
+Taking it at the same time each day will have the best effect.
 It will also help you remember when to take your medicine

 How long to take it